Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 It is also possible to build the analysis for multiple filters.
 This is achieved by passing an array of analysis filter to the function `bulidAnalysis`.

-#### Step 4 - Attaching feature extractor & Rebuilding the analysis {#attaching-feature-extractor}
+#### Step 4 - Attaching feature extractors & Rebuilding the analysis {#attaching-feature-extractor}

-The `featureExtractor` has the [function handle](https://in.mathworks.com/help/matlab/matlab_prog/creating-a-function-handle.html) to process group of epochs.
+The `featureExtractor` contains the [function handle](https://in.mathworks.com/help/matlab/matlab_prog/creating-a-function-handle.html) to process a group of epochs.
 To perform the feature extraction, assign the feature extractor function handle to the desired level in the analysis tree and rebuild the analysis.

-The example below assigns `psthExtractor`to the lowest node \(`stimTime`\)  in the example analysis tree built for the `LightStep`Analysis. `psthExtractor` generates a peri-stimulus time histogram of the neuron’s responses in the selected epoch group.
+The example below assigns `psthExtractor`to the lowest node \(`stimTime`\)  in the example analysis tree built for the `LightStepAnalysis`.
+The `psthExtractor` generates a peri-stimulus time histogram \(PSTH\) of the neuron’s responses in the selected epoch group.

 ```
 analysisFilter.stimTime.featureExtractor = {@(analysis, epochGroup, analysisParameter)...